teroyks/knowledge/apps/git.md

 - `core.autocrlf=input` – do not do line ending conversion
 - `core.filemode=true` – honor file executable bit in the working tree
 - `core.pager=delta` – use [delta](https://github.com/dandavison/delta) as default pager (needs to be installed separately)
+- `init.defaultBranch` – use something other than `master` as the default branch for new repositories

 A couple of macOS-specific ones: